 6. Forgetting to add feedback workflow

 Your sales or conversion cycle shouldn’t end at *your* revenue goal.
 It’s not the end of your nurturing effort once the user has converted into a buyer.
-This stands absolutely true for both B2C and B2B businesses.
-You need to focus on retention and re-purchases.
+It stands absolutely true for both B2C and B2B businesses.
+It would help if you focused on retention and re-purchases.
 That is where building customer relationship matters.
 And, the first step to creating meaningful relationships with your customers begins with feedback.
 That’s how your customer knows that you value his opinion and that you are willing to improve.

 Not creating feedback workflows would mean you miss out on tons of voice of customer-related data and insights.
-Where positive feedback tells you what you are doing right, negative feedback can be worth a lot more.
+Positive feedback tells you what you are doing right, and negative feedback can be worth a lot more.
 It can help you build better value and products for your target audience.
 Your trigger for feedback workflows could be:

 - When a customer service call has just been completed

-- When an order has been successfully dispatched and delivered
+- When an order is successfully dispatched and delivered

 Here’s an example of a marketing automation workflow for a feedback survey that you can use.